 - Llevalos al concierto, ¿sí? (si el orador no está allí)

 Esta es una oportunidad perfecta para pensar en español (en vez de traducir del inglés).
-Recuerda: ¿el orador está en el lugar de destino o cerca del destinatario?
+Recuerda: ¿el orador está en el lugar de destino o cerca del destinatario, o no?